Overnight Energy: EPA takes major step to battle climate change

-Category: Environment Hits: 7MONDAY AGAIN.
+Category: Environment Hits: 13MONDAY AGAIN.
 Welcome to Overnight Energy, your source for the day’s energy and environment news.
 Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin .
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. ...

 Read more https://thehill.com/policy/energy-environment/overnights/551572-overnight-energy-epa-proposes-major-rule-to-reduce